If today’s social networks won’t kill email, what will?

 There have been a number of articles written about how Facebook will replace the need for an email address and become they way you access online applications and niche networks like Klout, Instagram, Spotify, etc. There are even some companies that are no longer using email to communicate internally.
 Instead they use business social networks like Yammer and Chatter to communicate.
 But when you consider what’s common with these examples, email is the gateway to access platforms.

 In business, email marketing is the most digitally direct way to reach someone and one of the most important revenue generating tools for many business types, even for social networks.
 Let’s consider Twitter.
-About a year ago, Twitter acquired Summify, a social news aggregator.
+In 2012, Twitter acquired Summify, a social news aggregator.
 I was a user of Summify right through the acquisition.
 I loved getting emails that showed what were the most popular articles shared by the people I follow and who shared them.
 Twitter has integrated Summify into their product and today sends you daily summaries about what tweets were popular and who is similar to those you follow, by email.
 Because of email, Twitter has seen increased utilization of their platform.

 As you read on, ask yourself this: Can you talk to your Google+ friends via Facebook?
 Can you tweet a friend on Google+ via Twitter?
 Can you add a Facebook connection to a circle on Google+?
 If you have a Gmail email address can you email someone with a Yahoo address?

 Social networks, in their current form, are platforms.
 Email is defined by specific protocols.